Guidance and Procedure

 - A list of Assets not of a Community Value (unsuccessful nominations).

 These two lists are available for download as an Excel spreadsheet here.
-There are currently two assets of community value in the borough: Turf Moor, and Harger Clough community park and centre.
+There is currently one asset of community value in the borough: Turf Moor.

 Who can nominate